- Chain Ball Tickler

 - If you have trouble keeping your legs or feet in the same position because of paralysis, try leg restraints or a spreader bar and cuffs.
 With either toy, you can keep your legs and feet strapped in one position spread apart for a variety of play and positions.
 For example, you can position your legs over your partner’s head and rest them around their shoulders and neck.
 This linked position is perfect for all kinds of vaginal and anal play.

 - Similarly, other restraint and positioning products might work well.
-The Sportsheet, for example, allows limbs to be positioned and restrained anywhere on the soft Velcro bed sheet, allowing for both variety and control.
+The Sportsheet, for example, allows limbs to be positioned and restrained anywhere on the soft hook and loop bed sheet, allowing for both variety and control.
 (As a side note, some paraplegics worry about experiencing a bladder movement during sex or making a mess during orgasm [you know, like, a bigger mess than intended].
 The dark, machine-washable Sportsheet attaches above your regular bed sheets, and may negate this concern.)

 - In multiple positions—doggy, missionary, side-by-by and so many more—a strap can be used to increase the motion, depth, and speed of sex even if you have limited control of your hips.
 A strap that is soft and padded can be wrapped comfortably around your partner’s waist, belly, butt, or anywhere else you want leverage.
 Grip the handles and use the strength in your arms and shoulders to thrust.

 - A door jam sex sling makes standing sex with your partner an option for paraplegics.
 It secures to the door and provides cushioned straps and cuffs to hold your feet and legs in the air.
 The sex sling is great for deep penetration and it spreads one partner into an ideal position for oral sex or tickling.
 If you want the feeling of banging into the headboard but find that position difficult to hold, the sex sling lets you have a rough time against the door.